0cv/herdr-remote/README.md

 The web app is static and lives in `web/`.

-Deploy it anywhere that can host static files.
+Deploy it anywhere that can host static files over HTTPS.
 With Cloudflare Pages direct upload:

 ```bash
 cp .env.example .env
 # edit WEB_PROJECT in .env
 make web-deploy
 ```

+### Install on Your Phone

+Install the deployed web app URL, not a `wss://` relay URL.
+The installed app keeps your relay settings in browser local storage.

+On iPhone or iPad:

+1. Open the deployed Herdr Mobile Relay web app in Safari.
+2. Tap Share.
+3. Tap Add to Home Screen.
+4. Tap Add.

+On Android:

+1. Open the deployed Herdr Mobile Relay web app in Chrome.
+2. Tap the install prompt, or open the three-dot menu.
+3. Tap Install app or Add to Home screen.
+4. Confirm the install.

+The app includes a web manifest and Apple touch icon, so it installs with the Herdr Relay icon.

 In the app Settings, add one relay entry per computer: